 Version Date Author Comments 1.0 6/3/2017 Initial version created as part of changes related to National Electricity Amendment (Updating the Electricity B2B Framework) Rule 2016 No. 6.
 1.2 23/7/2018 Updated to reflect changes as a result of Victorian Deferral, clarification of Allocate NMI process, corrections and minor edits.
-Effective 23/7/2018 1.3 23/7/2018 Updated to reflect changes as a result of the Life Support Rule change.
-Effective 1/2/2019
+Effective 23/7/2018 1.3 7/1/2019 Updated to reflect changes as a result of the Life Support Rule change, NOMW - No Read Available change proposal and SA connection process revision.
+Effective 1/2/2019 1.4 3/2/2020 Updated to reflect the move of NOMW and LifeSupportStatus provisions from B2B Procedure Consultation v3.3.
+1.4.1 24/10/2021 Updated to reflect the role of the Demand Response Service Provider introduced with Wholesale Demand Response.